Almana-mc/LogisticsNetworks/src/main/resources/assets/logisticsnetworks/guides/logisticsnetworks/guide/node_details.md

 7. Priority
 8. Batch
 9. Delay
+10. Name

 ## What Each Row Does

 1. Status toggles channel enabled and disabled.
-2. Mode cycles Import and Export.
+2. Mode cycles Receiver and Sender.
 3. Type cycles Item, Fluid, Energy, Chemical, and Source with upgrade checks.
 4. Side sets the capability side for extraction or insertion.
 5. Redstone sets run condition.
-6. Distribution picks target ordering for export.
+6. Distribution picks target ordering for sender.
 7. Priority is used by Priority distribution mode.
 8. Batch sets max amount per operation.
 9. Delay sets ticks between runs.
+10. Name sets a custom label for the channel.

 ## Limits and Special Cases